Timbavati Game Reserve

 The agreement safeguards a uniform agenda for the protection, management and sharing of socio-economic benefits within the shared open system and addresses a number of current and anticipated risks facing role players in conservation.
 All of the stakeholders now cooperate to address significant risks, to develop more opportunities and economic benefits for landowners, management authorities (such as Kruger National Park and Mpumalanga Parks and Tourism Agency), and communities living within the GLTFCA.

-Through the agreement, Timbavati strives for implementation of best practices on many levels, including the management of endangered species, the eradication of alien plants, maintaining fire breaks, preventing bush encroachment, enabling sustainable tourism and ensuring that neighbouring communities form part of the wildlife economy.
+Through the agreement, Timbavati strives for the implementation of best practices on many levels, including the management of endangered species, the eradication of alien plants, maintaining fire breaks, preventing bush encroachment, enabling sustainable tourism and ensuring that neighbouring communities form part of the wildlife economy.

 Timbavati Private Nature Reserve also forms part of the Associated Private Nature Reserves (APNR).